CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 * Quixxi for Android scan

 Port scanners:
-* Port Checker Open Port Checker (https://www.portcheckers.com/) and You Get Signal (https://www.yougetsignal.com/tools/open-ports/)
+* Port Checker Open Port Checker (www.portcheckers.com/) and You Get Signal (www.yougetsignal.com/tools/open-ports/)

 Pen Test:
 * Completed by AT&T Cybersecurity
-* NOTE: AT&T does not control the USGS environment
+* NOTE: AT&T does not control the U.S. Geological Survey environment

 Authentication/Authorization:
-* The app has no login, the information endpoints are wide open and public and no actual real usable data is stored or transmitted.
+* The app has no login, the information endpoints are open, and public and no actual, usable data is stored or transmitted.
-* GUID is encrypted for push notification, language setting, and last anonymous location via lat/long).
+* GUID is encrypted for push notification, language setting, and last anonymous location via lat/long.

 AWS Specific:
-* Hardened the solution and encrypted the transmission per standard AWS deployment (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security.html).
+* Hardened the solution and encrypted the transmission per standard AWS deployment (docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security.html).

 #### Continue to read this README file for further guidance on how to modify this code for your own development.